 If finalised as a new IFRS Standard, the Board’s proposals would replace IFRS 14 Regulatory Deferral Accounts.

 Access the Exposure Draft below.
-The comment letter period is open until 30 July 2021.
+The comment letter period was open until 30 July 2021.